-Let’s March for the dead: Where is the justice for the late Mills?
+Let’s march for the dead: Where is the justice for the late Mills?

 Prior to Koku Anyidoho’s altruistic and conscious decision to establish the Atta Mills Institute, the consensus amongst the vast majority of observers was that the late President Mills has been neglected by Ghanaians, including his own (the Umbrella fraternity).

-Sometime in 2017, the Citi News reported that the well-crafted metallic cover of the tomb had developed grim cracks, apparently detaching itself from the rest of the artefact.
+Sometime in 2017, Citi News reported that the well-crafted metallic cover of the tomb had developed grim cracks, apparently detaching itself from the rest of the artifact.

 The report further revealed that portions of the tomb were also falling apart, and managers of the park had had to support it with blocks.

-Gratifyingly, however, it took the Akufo-Addo government barely a few months in office to begin refurbishment works on the late Mills’s decrepit tomb.
+Gratifyingly, however, it took the Akufo-Addo government barely a few months in office to begin refurbishment works on the late Mills’ decrepit tomb.

 Following Citi FM's report on the deteriorating state of the tomb of the late President John Evans Atta Mills, the NPP administration commenced some repair work on the tomb at Asomdwee Park.